By Erik Marcus

 Lunch Boxes, Thermoses, Reusable Bags, and Ice Packs

 For kids and adults alike, there are all sorts of cute and nicely designed lunch containers, many inspired by Japanese-style compartmentalized bento boxes.
-These containers are more compact, lighter weight, and less prone to leak or rattle food around than the old metal lunchboxes of yesterday.
+These containers are more compact, lighter, and less prone to leakage than the old metal lunchboxes of yesterday.

 You may also want to invest in a Thermos-style food jar, which is perfect for bringing hot soup, chili, or vegan cocoa to school or work.
 Since brown paper bags are fragile and wasteful, consider buying an insulated lunch bag with separate compartments for hot and cold items.
-That’ll enable you to bring hummus, which ought to stay cold in the hours before it’s eaten, even if you or your child lacks access to a refrigerator during morning hours.
-Consider using an ice pack for the cold compartment.
-You can reuse it for years, and put it back in the freezer every night.
+That will enable you to pack in some hummus, which ought to stay cold in the hours before it’s eaten, even if you or your child lacks access to a refrigerator during morning hours.
+Consider inserting an ice pack into your lunch container.
+You can reuse it for years, putting it back in the freezer every night.

 Adults have many more options for lunches than do children.
 This is especially true if your break-room has a refrigerator, microwave, and a sink to wash dishes.

-There are numerous vegan soup cups and canned soups that you can bring, that can help complete your meals.
+There are numerous vegan soup cups and canned soups that you can bring to work.
 The entire line of Dr. McDougall’s Right Foods soup cups are vegan.
 Many of Amy’s canned soups are vegan (check the label.)
 If you’ve got a refrigerator and a microwave at work, consider bringing frozen burritos.

-Also consider Indian-style lunch pouches, which can be microwaved in just a couple minutes.
+Also consider Indian-style lunch pouches, which can be microwaved in minutes.
 Tasty Bite’s Chana Masala is especially worth trying.
 It’s cheap, ultra-convenient, and indistinguishable from what you’d get at most inexpensive Indian restaurants.